SUSE/scf/windows/README.md

 ## Rebuild Windows Vagrant box

-The current Windows 2012 R2 Vagrant box is build with [Packer](https://www.packer.io/) with the base packer template from:
+The current Windows 2012 R2 Vagrant box is built with [Packer](https://www.packer.io/) with the base packer template from:
 https://github.com/stefanschneider/packer-windows.

 The above packer template is a fork from: https://github.com/joefitzgerald/packer-windows with the following changes: